 Designer may prompt you to save changes to the current open catalog.
 You can open only catalog at a time.

-- In the Open Catalog File dialog box, browse to and select the catalog you want to open and then select Open.
+- In the Open Catalog File dialog box, browse to and select the catalog you want to open and then select the Open button.

 The Catalog Manager displays, listing the data resources in the specified catalog.
 You can manage the resources using the manager.